 The Traditional Yule Ceremonies of the Barony Beyond the Mountain

-First, PLEASE DO NOT LIGHT YOUR CANDLES.
+First, we ask our guests not to light their candles.
 The provision of light for the tables is part of the observances.

 At the beginning of the feast before the food is served, First Foot, the embodiment of the spirit of the season will enter the hall and leap over the yule log which will be set before High Table.
 After taking a flame from the yule log, First Foot will ask the populace “Would you have the spirit of the season enter this hall?”
 The proper response is “Aye!”
 First Foot will light the candles at High Table, and will then proceed throughout the hall to light a candle for each table (there is a thin spill candle on each table for this purpose.)
 It is traditional to offer First Foot a coin for luck.
-Their Excellencies of Beyond the Mountain and Bergental have provided coins on each table as a gift to our guests.
+Their Excellencies provide coins on each table as a gift to our guests.

-A pitcher of warm water will be presented to High Table, that Their Majesties and Their Excellencies may refresh their hands prior to presentation of the feast.
+A pitcher of warm water will be presented to High Table, that they may refresh their hands prior to presentation of the feast.

 Salt will be formally presented to the High Table.
 If Their Excellencies in consultation with Their exchequers have determined that Their lands have prospered in the prior year, salt will also be provided to the populace to season their meals.

-The pantler will present a specially baked loaf of bread to High Table, and slice and serve it to Their Majesties and Their Excellencies.
+The pantler will present a specially baked loaf of bread to High Table, and slice and serve it.

 The butler will present drink to the High Table.
 To ensure the quality of the bottle, he will open it and sample the contents to confirm its worth.